Construction Accident Lawyers

 Physical injuries at construction sites range from minor things such as lacerations and bruises to very severe permanent injuries and even death.
 The severity of the injury is generally dependent on the nature and circumstances of the accident.

 Head injuries (traumatic brain injuries) are another common type of construction site injury.
-Head injuries can be serious and are a common cause of disability and death in all accidents, including construction site accidents.
-Other common construction site injuries include: burn injuries, broken bones, eye injuries and hearing loss or tinnitus.
+Head injuries can be severe and are a common cause of disability and death in all accidents, including construction site accidents.
+Other common construction site injuries include burn injuries, broken bones, eye injuries, and hearing loss or tinnitus.

-All of these common construction site injuries require extensive medical care and treatment.
-They may also leave you unable to work for extended time periods.
-For most construction site injuries, the injured victim’s only recourse for financial compensation is to pursue a worker’s comp claim.
-But worker’s comp doesn’t always cover all of the financial loss that a serious injury can present.
-Fortunately, victims can sometimes pursue compensation from third-parties, other than their employer, in a personal injury civil lawsuit.
+All of these common construction site injuries require extensive medical care and treatment and may also leave you unable to work for extended periods.
+For most construction site injuries, the injured victim’s only recourse for financial compensation is to pursue a worker’s compensation claim.
+However, workers’ compensation doesn’t always cover all the financial losses that a severe injury can present.
+Fortunately, victims can sometimes pursue compensation from third parties other than their employer in a personal injury civil lawsuit.

 Damages for Construction Injuries

 In a workers’ compensation claim, the victim is only entitled to limited damages for their injuries.
-In a personal injury tort case against a third-party, however, the victim can recover more significant damages.
+However, the victim can recover more significant damages in a personal injury tort case against a third party.
 Successful plaintiffs in a personal injury civil case can get damages for the following:

-Lost Income: tort plaintiffs can also recover damages for lost wages or lost income they incur as a result of their injuries.
-This includes not just past lost wages, but also future lost wages.
+Lost Income: Tort plaintiffs can also recover damages for lost wages or income they incur as a result of their injuries.
+This includes not just past lost wages but also future lost wages.

-Pain & Suffering: in addition to “economic damages” for things such as lost wages and medical expenses, personal injury plaintiffs can be awarded damages for mental pain & suffering they incur as a result of their physical injuries.
+Pain and Suffering: In addition to “economic damages” for lost wages and medical expenses, personal injury plaintiffs can be awarded damages for mental pain and suffering they incur as a result of their physical injuries.

 Liability for Construction Site Injuries

-Construction workers who are injured on the job may be limited to pursuing a workers compensation claim against their employer.
-Workers’ comp claims offer limited compensation compared to personal injury lawsuits.
-One of the primary shortcomings of workers comp is that in does not provide compensation for any type of pain and suffering associated with the injury.
+Construction workers injured on the job may be limited to pursuing a workers’ compensation claim against their employer.
+Workers’ compensation claims offer limited compensation compared to personal injury lawsuits.
+One of the primary shortcomings of workers’ compensation is that it does not provide compensation for any type of pain and suffering associated with the injury.

 The workers’ comp laws generally limit the ability of employees to bring personal injury tort suits against an employer outside of workers’ comp.
-In most circumstances, if you are injured on the job workers’ comp is the only remedy you have against your employer.
+In most circumstances, if you are injured on the job workers’ comp, it is your only remedy against your employer.

-There are numerous legal exceptions that permit injured employees to bring tort lawsuits against employers instead of workers’ comp claims.
+Numerous legal exceptions permit injured employees to bring tort lawsuits against employers instead of workers’ comp claims.
 One of the most common exceptions applies to independent contractors.
-If the injured construction worker is an independent contractor (as many construction workers are) they are generally free to bring civil tort lawsuits against the owner of the construction site.
+If the injured construction worker is an independent contractor (as many construction workers are), they are generally free to file civil tort lawsuits against the owner of the construction site.

 What Do Third-Party Construction Accident Claims Look Like

-Third-party liability arises when someone other than your employer acts with negligence, leading to your injury on the job.
-There are countless different scenarios where a third-party claim could be relevant.
-Here are a couple of common examples in which construction site accidents can give rise to third party liability claims.
+Third-party liability arises when someone other than your employer acts negligently, leading to your injury on the job.
+There are countless different scenarios in which a third-party claim could be relevant.
+Here are a couple of common examples of construction site accidents that can give rise to third-party liability claims.

-• failure to warn of dangerous conditions by subcontractor;
+- failure to warn of dangerous conditions by a subcontractor;

-$7,558,000 Verdict (Illinois 2023): The plaintiff was loading plumbing materials into the back of a truck at large, busy construction site.
-Another worker at the site backed a vehicle up and pinned the plaintiff’s left knee between the two vehicles resulting in permanent damage to his knee.
-The plaintiff was able to bring a third part liability claim because the driver of the other vehicle was an employee of a subcontractor.
+- $7,558,000 Verdict (Illinois 2023): The plaintiff was loading plumbing materials into the back of a truck at a large, busy construction site.
+Another worker at the site backed a vehicle up and pinned the plaintiff’s left knee between the two vehicles, resulting in permanent damage to his knee.
+The plaintiff was able to bring a third-party liability claim because the driver of the other vehicle was an employee of a subcontractor.

-$11,000,000 Verdict (New York 2023): The plaintiff, 38-years-old, reportedly was involved in an accident as a construction worker when a portion of heavy fencing fell on his head, neck and left shoulder as he walked along a sidewalk adjacent to a construction site owned by defendant.
-He sued both the property owner (premises liability) and the subcontractor performing the demolition work (negligence).
+- $11,000,000 Verdict (New York 2023): The plaintiff, 38 years old, reportedly was involved in an accident as a construction worker when a portion of heavy fencing fell on his head, neck, and left shoulder as he walked along a sidewalk adjacent to a construction site owned by the defendant.
+He sued the property owner (premises liability) and the subcontractor performing the demolition work (negligence).

-$1,000,000 Settlement (Florida 2023): The plaintiff was reportedly working at a construction site when he fell from a wooden plank on which he was standing onto unprotected steel rebar, impaling himself.
-He filed suit against the general contractor alleging they were negligent in failing to provide fall protection and other safety measures.
+- $1,000,000 Settlement (Florida 2023): The plaintiff was reportedly working at a construction site when he fell from a wooden plank on which he was standing onto unprotected steel rebar, impaling himself.
+He filed suit against the general contractor, alleging they failed to provide fall protection and other safety measures.

-$500,000 Verdict (Utah 2023): The plaintiff slipped and fell fifteen feet to the ground while working at a construction site.
-The plaintiff reportedly broke his feet at the heels and his ankles.
-The plaintiff claimed permanent impairment, scarring and disability.
-The plaintiff contended the defendant was negligent in not recognizing the ladder at the construction site was placed and secured in a negligent manner.
+- $500,000 Verdict (Utah 2023): The plaintiff slipped and fell fifteen feet to the ground while working at a construction site.
+He reportedly broke his feet at the heels and his ankles.
+The plaintiff claimed permanent impairment, scarring, and disability.
+The plaintiff contended the defendant was negligent in not recognizing that the ladder at the construction site was placed and secured negligently.
+Hard to imagine that case only being worth a half a million dollars.
+That is a brutal injury.

-$2,900,000 Settlement (New York 2023): The plaintiff, 44-years-old, said he was performing work at a construction site where the defendant was the general contractor when he fell from a makeshift scaffold to the concrete surface below.
-The plaintiff suffered very serious injuries and sued the defendant for failure to provide a safe workplace.
+- $2,900,000 Settlement (New York 2023): The plaintiff, 44 years old, said he was performing work at a construction site where the defendant was the general contractor when he fell from a makeshift scaffold to the concrete surface below.
+The plaintiff suffered severe injuries and sued the defendant for failure to provide a safe workplace.

 Hire a Construction Site Accident Lawyer

-If you were injured at a construction site, contact our injury lawyers today for a free consulation.
+If you were injured at a construction site, contact our injury lawyers today for a free consultation.
 Call us at 800-553-8082 or contact us online.